 When you manage to overcome these effects and your body adapts to daily drinking kefir.
 You can slowly build up to the desired amount of kefir.

 It’s recommended to drink about 200-300 ml of fresh milk kefir a day (1 cup) and you can add a bit more if you drink water kefir (350 ml/1,5 cup).
 Kefirko glass jar has tactile markings on the side that indicate 300 ml – 1 dose of kefir.

 It’s possible you have to limit your kefir intake if you experience serious side effects.
 This happens when you have some health conditions that recommend consuming less proteins, probiotics, acidic food etc. You should always seek advice from your doctor when you feel discomfort.
 You should find your own limit where you feel good and stick to it.
-Whether is less or more than 1 cup it depends on you.
+Whether it is less or more than 1 cup it depends on you.

 Once you get used to drinking kefir you will not feel the uncomfortable symptoms anymore.
 This should happen in approximately 2 weeks when you will be starting to feel positive benefits of kefir.
-But note, for best result you should drink kefir every day!
+But note, for best results you should drink kefir every day!

-Surrounding room temperature is very important factor of fermentation process.
+Surrounding room temperature is a very important factor of the fermentation process.
 For best results, prepare kefir at room temperature (20-24 degrees C).
 If you have slightly more warm temperatures or in summer months you might notice it takes less time for kefir to ferment.
 The opposite is also true.
 When in colder temperatures, the fermentation slows down and it can take longer for kefir to ferment.

-Get your kefir making supplies here:
+Get your kefir making supplies

-It takes about 12-24 hrs for milk kefir to complete fermentation process.
+It takes about 12-24 hrs for milk kefir to complete the fermentation process.
 You will notice that the fermentation is happening because the milk will become more thick and sour in taste.
 You can check for changes after 8-10 hours, the milk should become more thick and the smell should be developing already.

 Milk kefir is usually fermented after 24 hours.
 There will be some signs of successful fermentation during that period.
 You can check after 8-10 hours if the fermentation is happening.
-You should notice distinctive smell of kefir and milk getting thicker.
+You should notice the distinctive smell of kefir and milk getting thicker.
 After 20 or more hours the consistency should be just right.
 Milk has become thick and sour in taste, that is milk kefir.

 When you over-ferment milk kefir you can see a separation of solids from whey in the jar.
-You can easily mix the kefir with a stick and you will get creamy kefir.
+You can easily mix the kefir with a stick and you will get a creamy kefir.
 If the kefir is very over-fermented it can happen you will have some difficulty separating the grains from the kefir.
-Use strainer lid and help yourself with a scraper tool.
+Use a strainer lid and help yourself with a scraper tool.